20 Food Combos to Triple Your Weight Loss

 Avocado + Sprouted Grain Bread + Cayenne Pepper

-Avocado toast doesn’t just look trendy on Instagram; it can be a real fat-burning snack if you make it right.
+Avocado toast doesn't just look trendy on Instagram; it can be a real fat-burning snack if you make it right.
 Avocado has healthy monounsaturated fats that contain oleic acid, which helps you feel fuller longer.
 Sprouted grain bread, like Ezekiel bread, is packed with fiber, which also keeps you feeling satisfied and squashes hunger.
 Top your smashed avocado with cayenne pepper, which contains capsaicin, an appetite suppressant.
-A study in American Journal of Clinical Nutrition found that people who ate capsaicin ate 200 fewer calories at the next meal.
+A study in the American Journal of Clinical Nutrition found that capsaicin induces satiety, which can help reduce caloric intake.
 Plus, researchers have found that capsaicin can help you lose belly fat.

 Apples + Peanut Butter + Cinnamon

-Apples and peanut butter are a classic combo that can help you lose weight, too.
+When it comes to stellar food combinations, apples and peanut butter are a classic go-to that can help you lose weight.
 Peanut butter contains monounsaturated fat, which can help you slim down by keeping you feeling full, and polyunsaturated fats, which can help improve insulin metabolism.
 Spread your favorite peanut butter (preferably with just peanuts and salt as the ingredients) on an apple, which is chock-full of fiber, a nutrient that can help reduce visceral fat.
 Top with a sprinkle of cinnamon, which contains antioxidants called polyphenols that can help keep blood sugar stable and prevent the spikes and crashes that can lead to weight gain.
-Cinnamaldehyde, the ingredient which gives cinnamon its flavor (and name), can also help people lose belly fat; in a study, Japanese researchers gave mice a daily dose of cinnamaldehyde.
+Cinnamaldehyde, the ingredient which gives cinnamon its flavor (and name), can also help people lose belly fat; in a Scientific Reports study, Japanese researchers gave mice a daily dose of cinnamaldehyde.
 Those who ate the cinnamaldehyde had a decrease in belly fat.

 Green Tea + Lemon + Mint

 Tea is a magical drink proven to help you slim down and blast belly fat.
-Green tea in particular is high in the antioxidant ECGC, a compound that can burn fat.
-It’s also rich in catechins, another antioxidant that can promote the release of fat from fat cells, and can help your liver turn fat into energy.
+Green tea, in particular, is high in the antioxidant ECGC, a compound that can burn fat.
+It's also rich in catechins, another antioxidant that can promote the release of fat from fat cells, and can help your liver turn fat into energy.
 Squeeze a lemon in your green tea, which contains pectin and polyphenols, both of which have been proven to help people feel fuller and lose weight.
 Add in a sprig of mint, which is a proven appetite suppressant.
-And to discover even more stomach-slimming tips, check out these 55 Best Ways to Boost Your Metabolism!

 Greek Yogurt + Raspberries + Almonds